gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 make gardener-extensions-down
 ```

 This will delete all `Shoots` first (this could take a couple of minutes), then uninstall `gardenlet` from the Seed and the gardener components from the KinD.
-Finally, the additional components like container registry, etc. are deleted from both clusters.
+Finally, the additional components like container registry, etc., are deleted from both clusters.

 When this is done, you can securely delete your local KinD cluster by running: